-Our players are rostered on the teams for the playing year of August 1 through July 31.
-Players are registered with the Idaho Youth Soccer Association and United States Youth Soccer Association.
+Players are rostered on the teams for the playing year of August 1 through July 31.
+All players are registered with the Idaho Youth Soccer Association and United States Youth Soccer Association.

 All Idaho Storm players, parents, coaches, and administrators will, at all times, conduct themselves in a manner that complies with the bylaws and any applicable participation rules of the Idaho Youth Soccer Association (IYSA), US Youth Soccer (USYS), the United States Soccer Federation (USSF), and the Ted Stevens Olympic and Amateur Sports Act.
 Idaho Storm will seek Affiliate membership status with the IYSA and take steps to meet any requirements necessary to remain in good standing with IYSA.